byToolz/Uoyton/README.md

 Infos:

 💾 - Download:
-Download the Project as .zip and than copy the Uoyton-Menu Tool-Folder (not the zip) to the Desktop.
-(Its really important that the file is saved on the Desktop!)
+Download the Project as .zip than start the Uoyton-Menu.exe file and click on extract all (extract the files to the Desktop, thats really important!)
 Than just run the Uoyton-Menu.exe file and the Programm will do everything by itself.

 ⚠️ - Warning: